Driving and parking

 $6 flat rate (valid to following 6am only)

 All other campus and residential college carparks have signage indicating local parking restrictions.
 Parking in these areas generally is restricted to authorised vehicles only and requires the permission of the college or faculty responsible for the particular area.
 Where paid casual parking is permitted, such as some areas of Cumberland campus, the cost is indicated upon entry.

-To obtain or renew a parking permit, use the Parking permits application.
 Contact the Traffic and Parking Office if you need help or further information:

 Traffic and Parking Office